Road Safety Audits

 In 2019, SCDOT started a new program for Non-Motorized Safety within their Highway Safety program, in part because of the advocacy of the Palmetto Cycling Coalition and our partners within our SC Livable Communities Alliance.

-PCC participated in the following RSAs with significant bike/ped crashes: 5 points Harden and Blossom Streets in Columbia, Wade Hampton Greenville, White Horse Road Greenville, Ashley Phosphate N. Charleston, Red Bank Road north of Charleston, and Hwy 378 West Columbia.
-Each one gets better with greater intelligence towards reducing fatalities and serious injuries of people walking and bicycling.
+PCC participated in the following RSAs with significant bike/ped crashes: 5 points Harden and Blossom Streets in Columbia, Wade Hampton in Greenville, White Horse Road in Greenville, Ashley Phosphate Road N. Charleston, Red Bank Road north of Charleston, and Hwy 378 in West Columbia.
 PCC is invited to each RSA with non-motorized crashes involved.
 Each time we’re invited, we work with SCDOT to involve citizens of local advocacy groups in this SCDOT process also involving local transportation agencies.